 The dwelling has been used as an STR without apparent incident.
 Given the lack of identified/reported violations, there is nothing to suggest that the continued operation of the dwelling as an STR would be non-compliant or incompatible with the surrounding neighborhood.
-Based upon property owner notification letters, of the 25 surrounding parcels within 185-feet of the subject dwelling, it appears 24 are owner-occupied and 1 is a rental unit.
-The 1 rental unit, per the UDC definition of "family" and the R-1 zoning, is permitted to be occupied by up to 3-unrelated individuals.
+Based upon property owner notification letters, of the 19 surrounding parcels within 185-feet of the subject dwelling, it appears 14 are owner-occupied and 5 are rental units.
+Given the UDC definition of "family" all dwelling units surrounding the subject site (owner- and renter-occupied) would be permitted occupancy by up to 3-unrelated individuals.